ThomasVogl/xwf-api-rs/README.md

 Ensure that you comply with the terms and conditions set by _X-Ways Software Technology AG_ for the use of their software and API.

 ## Disclaimer
-This project is not affiliated with, sponsored, or endorsed by _X-Ways Software Technology AG_ in any way.
+This project is not developed by or affiliated with _X-Ways Software Technology AG_ in any way.

 This project is provided "as is," without warranty of any kind, express or implied, including but not limited to the warranties of merchantability,